 There are three areas in which our measures are focused: Traffic & Success, Length & Cost, and Customer Experience.
 You don't have to tackle these all at once!

-Guidance on the approaches are mostly offered for self-service engagements.
-(Use your existing measures for agent assisted engagements.)
+Guidance on the approaches are mostly offered for self-service and community engagements.
+Use your existing measures for agent assisted engagements.

-Enter data in the yellow cells and the spreadsheet will do the math.
-Copy or download the template in Google Sheets here.
+Enter data in the yellow cells and the spreadsheet will calculate for you.
+Copy or download the Google Sheets template.